 Whilst you are in the UK holding a Tier 4 student visa, studying must be your main priority.
 However, most students are permitted to work alongside studies.

 It is your responsibility to check your work condition as written on your visa vignette (the sticker in your passport), or, your BRP (Biometric Residence Permit), to ascertain your work permission.
 We would also encourage you to discuss your plans with your personal tutor/ supervisor before taking any work.

 Prospective students, student visitors and all other visitor visa holders are not usually permitted to work.

 For immigration purposes, 'work' means any work that you do when you are physically in the UK.
 For example, if you are physically in the UK studying for a postgraduate degree and you work for a company that operates outside of the UK, you cannot exceed 20 hours of work per week.

 Frequently asked questions

 Please click on the relevant section below to expand the guidance.

-The conditions of a General Student or Tier 4 (General) visa dictates that you must not:
+The conditions of a General Student or Tier 4 (General) visa dictate that you must not:

 - Fill a full-time permanent vacancy